Challenges and Solutions for Enrolling Children Requiring Medical Care in Daycare and Preschool

 Reference: "The Current Situation of Children Requiring Medical Care: Night 1 - A Place for Parents and Children" | NHK Online

-This article highlights the difficulties and challenges in finding daycare that accepts children requiring medical care.
+This article highlights the difficulties and challenges of finding daycare that can accommodate children requiring medical care.

-• Even when consulting with daycare centers in regions that accept children requiring medical care, they were already at full capacity.
+• Even when consulting with daycare centers in the area that accept children requiring medical care, they were already at full capacity.

-• There are very few child development support facilities that cater to children requiring medical care.
+• There are very few child development support facilities that can accommodate children requiring medical care.

-• Although a local daycare finally agreed to accept the child, the enrollment period was limited to just one year.
+• Even when a local daycare finally agreed to accept the child, the enrollment period was limited to just one year.

 Moreover, this is not an isolated case.
-As far as the author knows, similar situations are occurring nationwide.
+As far as I know, such situations are occurring across the country.

 The key point is "nurses capable of providing medical care."

-When someone other than a parent provides medical care, it must be done by a nurse.
+When someone other than the parent provides medical care, it must be done by a nurse.

 However, not just any nurse will do.
-Experience and skills as a nurse are also necessary.
+Experience and skills as a nurse are also required.

-In the Heart Net TV article, Hisako Okamoto, the director of a facility in Takaoka City, Toyama Prefecture, stated:
+In the Heart Net TV article, Hisako Okamoto, the director of a facility in Takaoka City, Toyama Prefecture, said:

 Source: "The Current Situation of Children Requiring Medical Care: Night 1 - A Place for Parents and Children" | NHK Online

-The main roles of nurses in daycare are "treating injuries and illnesses after arrival" and "determining whether a doctor's visit is necessary," so even with a nursing license, they may not have the experience or ability to provide medical care.
+The main roles of nurses in daycare are "handling injuries or illnesses after arrival" and "determining whether a doctor's visit is necessary," so even if they have a nursing license, they may not have the experience or ability to provide medical care.

-When both a nursing license and experience in medical care are required, it becomes difficult to find qualified nurses.
+When nursing qualifications are combined with the need for knowledge and experience in medical care, it becomes difficult to find qualified nurses.

-Thus, enrolling children requiring medical care in daycare or kindergarten involves complex overlapping issues such as "lack of information," "shortage of personnel," and "lack of understanding."
+Thus, the enrollment of children requiring medical care in daycare and kindergarten involves complex overlapping issues such as "lack of information," "lack of personnel," and "lack of understanding."

 So, what can be done if you still want to enroll your child in daycare?